 Macquarie Park is a health and education precinct and an economic powerhouse.
-The NSW Department of Planning, Industry and Environment, in collaboration with the City of Ryde Council, the Greater Sydney Commission, the Ministry of Health, the NSW Department of Education and Transport for NSW to strengthen Macquarie Park.
+The NSW Department of Planning and Environment will work in collaboration with the City of Ryde Council, the Greater Cities Commission, the Ministry of Health, the NSW Department of Education and Transport for NSW to strengthen Macquarie Park.

 The area as a whole is changing significantly.
 The strategic investigation area sits within the Corridor and covers approximately 170 hectares and includes land between Macquarie Centre and Ivanhoe Estate (Herring Road Precinct) to Lachlans Line and Riverside Corporate Park (North Ryde Station Precinct).
-These key centres are also undergoing significant transformations as part of the Urban Activation Precinct (UAP) Programme.
+These key centres have undergone significant change as part of the Urban Activation Precinct (UAP) Program.
 UAPs aim to deliver more homes in places with access to infrastructure, transport, services and jobs.